Nibezak/payflow-package/docs/core/reference/orders.md

 is `awaiting-payment`.
 You can then choose the email addresses which the email should be sent to and also add an additional email address if required.

-Once updated, Lunar will keep a render of the email sent out in the activity log so you have a clear history of what's been sent out.
+Once updated, Payflow will keep a render of the email sent out in the activity log so you have a clear history of what's been sent out.

 :::tip